arontha/Udacity-Machine-Learning_Capstone/readme.txt

 customers with the app.

 Files:
-4 python notebooks numbered from 1 to 4.
+4 python notebooks numbered from 1 to 4
+Project Report.pdf and Proposal.pdf - informational overview
+Various data files in the subfolders

 Data:
 Each python notebooks' results are saved in a different data folder.